thib-info/graph-drawing/README.md

 - Bipartite graphs
 - Outer planar graphs
 - Grid graphs
+- Complete graph
 - Complex graph

+The implemented algorithms are:
+- The DMP planar algorithm in *dmp_algo.py*

 The implemented drawing algorithms are:
 - None